lorint/brick/README.md

 function, but this is not officially supported as significant changes to ActiveRecord came with v3.1, and being as much of this gem is tightly integrated with everything at the data layer, adding compatibility for earlier versions of Rails is difficult.

+If you are using Rails 4.x or older, then you MUST have this to be the last line in boot.rb:

+    require 'brick/compatibility'

 When used with older versions of Rails, Brick has a compatibility layer which is automatically applied.
 This makes it easier to test the broad range of supported versions of ActiveRecord.